HobbyChop/SID-DS/readme.md

     plays) and can be motion-recorded and p-locked.
 - Same transport as SEQ; **CLR** clears the drum lanes.
 - Per-drum **LEVEL** trims and the drum **master** live on the MIX page.
+- The whole kit's voicing is chosen on **SET** -- **DRUM KIT** cycles ELECTRO / DIRT / RING / ZAP (four re-synthesised SID kits); per-lane TUNE/DECAY sculpt on top of whichever kit is loaded.

 ---